-VSO Ireland understands that the corporate sector has a big role to play in the fight against poverty.
-We work in partnership with compatible businesses that are focused on changing lives in developing countries.
-Many of the organisations we approach have already shown an interest in development or are experienced in a sector that VSO Ireland is currently supporting overseas.
+VSO Ireland is currently supporting overseas.
 They are generous with their time, money and knowledge to ensure our programmes are the best they can be.
 One such organisation is Bentley Systems, with whom we worked to create a hydroelectric dam and produce renewable energy in Chitunga, Mozambique.
 Bentley Systems were closely involved in this project, and made a visit to Mozambique in January 2016 to view the impact of their support.
+We believe that the corporates we work with can benefit from increased employee engagement as well as implementing their Corporate Social Responsibility.

 Our main corporate fundraising event, Chic at the Shelbourne, returned for its sixth year on 2nd December 2015.
-Chic at the Shelbourne offers the opportunity to showcase diverse design talent, while also illustrating the impressive impact that Irish volunteers are having on our programmes overseas.
-Dr Rhona Mahony, Master of The National Maternity Hospital, Holles Street, shared her experiences from her placement in Tanzania with the guests.
-Chic at the Shelbourne has now become an established event in the fashion and development calendar, and once again was possible due to the support of Hays Recruitment as the title sponsor.
+Chic offers the opportunity to showcase diverse design talent, while also illustrating the impressive impact that Irish volunteers are having on our programmes overseas.
+Dr. Rhona Mahony, the Master of Holles Street Maternity Hospital, shared her experiences from her placement in Tanzania with the guests.
+Chic has now become an established event in the fashion and development calendar, and once again was possible due to the support of Hays Recruitment as the title sponsor.